SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/01-Hibernate-Framework.md

 # Hibernate Framework

-Hibernate is a open-source Java ORM framework that take care of mapping an object-oriented model to a relational database.
+Hibernate is an open-source Java ORM framework that takes care of mapping an object-oriented model to a relational database.

 It is implemented by the configuration of an **XML file** or by using **Java Annotations.**

-Hibernate provides an abstract layer for us, meaning that software developers doesn't need to worry about the implementations.
+Hibernate provides an abstract layer for us, meaning that software developers don't need to worry about the implementations.

-Hibernate does the things for us directly like **connection with the database, writing a queries for CRUD operations and more.**
+Hibernate does the things for us directly like **connection with the database, writing queries for CRUD operations, and more.**

-Using ORM like hibernate improves our productivity by giving us high-level oriented API and removes the needs to write pure SQL.
+Using ORM like hibernate improves our productivity by giving us high-level-oriented API and removes the need to write pure SQL.

-It helps us improving our performance, maintainability and portability by providing us a way to write less and more cleaner code.
+It helps us improve our performance, maintainability, and portability by providing us a way to write less and more cleaner code.

 We have different approaches to **Java ORM:**

 - POJO (Plain Old Java Objects) + XML mappings

-  * This approach is a bit old-fashioned, but very powerful tool.
+  * This approach is a bit old-fashioned, but a very powerful tool.
   * It is implemented in "classical" Hibernate.

 - Annotated Java classes (POJO) mapped to DB tables